summer-campus

 Advice & Guidance

-The FOIP office provides advice and guidance to administrators as well as to the campus community on all matters relating to access and privacy.
+The Access and Privacy Office provides advice and guidance to administrators and the broader campus community on all matters related to access to information and protection of privacy.

 Access Requests